-DIY air freshener is a smart way to use essential oils to create a fresh, welcoming home without added toxins.
-It also makes a thoughtful, handmade gift for a friend or teacher.
-Everything you need to know to mix up your very own room spray is below.
+DIY essential oil room spray is a smart way to use your oils to create a fresh, welcoming home without added toxins.
+A room spray also makes a thoughtful, handmade gift for a friend or teacher.
+Keep on reading for everything you need to know to make your own natural spray.

 This post contains affiliate links.
 Read my full disclosure.

-Homemade air freshener spray is really easy to make.
+Homemade air freshener spray is really easy to make with just a few, common ingredients.
 And if you love your natural DIYs like I do, there’s a good chance you already have everything you need.
-Here’s the basic room spray formula I use.

 It’s important to use distilled water and not regular tap water in any DIY recipe, including this one.
 Tap water has minerals in it that can clog your spray nozzle as well as leave residue on the surfaces in your home.
 The other problem with using tap water is that it can grow out bacteria when left in a bottle for days or weeks, which will ruin your DIY recipe.
 Using distilled water will maximize the shelf life of your room spray.